 -

 Less dirt: In winter, there is the most dirt on the roads.
-Winter road dirt can easily stick to oiled chains and massively increase wear.
-With chain wax, the outside of the chain remains untreated and therefore very smooth, meaning that dirt can hardly stick.
-The wax is only on the inside of the chain and does not absorb any dirt due to its solid properties.
+The wintry road dirt can easily stick to oiled chains and massively increase wear.
+With chain wax, the outside of the chain remains untreated and thus very smooth, so dirt can hardly stick.
+The wax is only inside the chain and, due to its solid properties, does not attract dirt.

 -

-Less wear: Wear is significantly less than with oil.
-If the lubricant does not absorb dirt, the lubricating effect is maintained.
-Oil absorbs dirt and turns into an abrasive paste, which significantly reduces the service life of the components.
+Less wear: Wear is significantly less compared to oil.
+If the lubricant does not pick up dirt, the lubricating effect is maintained.
+Oil picks up dirt and turns into an abrasive paste, which significantly reduces the lifespan of the components.

 -

-Longer lasting: Unlike oil, chain wax is not liquid and sticks to the chain, which means that the lubrication lasts significantly longer even on extremely wet rides, but as with any lubricant, rain does not exactly extend the mileage...
+More durable: Chain wax, unlike oil, is not liquid and adheres to the chain, which means that the lubricating performance lasts significantly longer even during extremely wet rides, but as with any lubricant, rain doesn't exactly extend the mileage...

 -